Hope Akpan: Crawley Town

 After leaving Everton, Akpan signed for newly promoted League Two club Crawley Town on a free transfer on 14 June 2011.

 Akpan scored on his Crawley Town debut but was sent-off in the last minutes for a second bookable offence, in a 3–2 win over AFC Wimbledon in the qualification round of the League Cup.
+The game was notable for another reason as Akpan was the first Black Player to represent Crawley following their elevation to Football League status.
 After serving a one match suspension, Akpan returned to the first team and set up a goal for Wes Thomas, in a 2–0 win over Macclesfield Town on 13 August 2011.
 After being sidelined from the first team for a month, he then scored again on 29 October 2011, in a 1–1 draw against Accrington Stanley.
 Despite being left out of the squad for the second time this season, Akpan, nevertheless, remained in the first team, forming a midfield partnership with Dannie Bulman However, although the club were promoted to League One, Akpan ended the season when he was sent-off in the sixth minutes for lunging Jason Prior, who had to be substituted, in a 1–1 draw against AFC Wimbledon on 14 April 2012.
 For this, he was suspended and never played for the remainder of the season.
 At the end of the 2011–12 season, Akpan went on to make thirty-three appearances and scoring two times in all competitions.